 What does ERCOT do to help prevent power shortages?

 Throughout the state, summer is a time of intense electric usage, especially through the week, between 3 and 7 p.m.
 In addition to this being the hottest part of the day, it’s also when people are arriving home from work and school and are cranking down the AC, turning on the TV, starting dinner, running the dishwasher and so forth.

 Power shortages between generators and suppliers do happen across the Texas grid.
-High energy demand at the local level usually don’t have much impact statewide; however, an all-at-once spike in demand across the Texas grid that approaches or exceeds total, statewide capacity can have serious consequences for availability.
-Such spikes are a very real threat during the height of Texas summer.
-One of ERCOTS’s most important tools for helping restrain summertime usage across the grid is known as the four coincidental peaks (4CP).
+High energy demand at the local level usually doesn’t have much impact statewide; however, an all-at-once spike in demand across the Texas grid that approaches or exceeds total, statewide capacity can have serious consequences for availability.
+Such spikes are a very real threat during the height of Texas summers or on occasions of extreme winter temperatures.
+One of ERCOTS’s most important tools for helping restrain usage across the grid is known as the four coincidental peaks (4CP).

 What is 4CP?

 You may have read about the four yearly coincidental peaks in The GVEC Review or here on our blog.
 The 4CPs occur one per month every June, July, August and September.
 These peaks happen when demand for electricity across the statewide grid reaches its highest point.
 ERCOT bases the next year’s share of transmission costs for each Texas provider on the provider’s share of grid demand during these four peaks.
 It’s important, then, for each consumer within a provider’s territory to restrain usage as much as possible during 4CPs to keep rates down.